dtrungtin/actor-allrecipes-scraper/README.md

 ### Allrecipes Scraper

 Allrecipes Scraper is an [Apify actor](https://apify.com/actors) for extracting data about actors from [Allrecipes](https://www.allrecipes.com/recipes).
-It allows you to extract all recipes their information.
+It allows you to extract all recipes for the given search text and/or the given list of start urls.
 It is build on top of [Apify SDK](https://sdk.apify.com/) and you can run it both on [Apify platform](https://my.apify.com) and locally.

 - [Input](#input)
 - [Output](#output)